bonesnap/d2-rune-calculator/README.md

 ## File Usage ##

-Everything is client-side, so simply [download](https://bitbucket.org/Bonesnap/rune-calculator/downloads) the latest version into a folder on your computer.
-Currently, the application expects a .html file named RunesReport.html (obviously the name of my runes stash - perhaps yours, too!).
-Generate the report via GoMule and place the file (you may have to rename it if your stash is named something else) into the same folder that you downloaded the application to.
+Everything is client-side, so simply clone the latest version into a folder on your computer.
+Currently, the application expects a `html` file named `RunesReport.html` (obviously the name of my runes stash - perhaps yours, too!).
+Generate the report via GoMule and place the file (you may have to rename it if your stash is named something else) into the same folder that you cloned the repo to.

-Open the index.html in your browser and click the **GoMule** button.
+Open the `index.html` in your browser and click the **GoMule** button.
 This reads the GoMule report file and loads the corresponding values into the fields on the form.
 Don't worry if you don't have certain runes; the application will automatically fill in zeroes for any blank fields.

 Then, click **Calculate**.
 You will see the original values appear next to their corresponding fields, and each field that has a value besides zero will be coloured green for easy viewing.